-Monetary penalties due by a respondent (hereinafter "debtor") that remain unpaid are an account receivable or "AR" payable to the State's General Fund.
-It is the purpose of the Commission's Collection Program to collect the penalties imposed by the Commission to achieve compliance with the Act, and deter non-compliance, as well as to collect debts due to the State as required by state law and administrative procedures.
+Monetary penalties due by a respondent (hereinafter "debtor") that remain unpaid are an account receivable or "AR" payable to the state's General Fund.
+It is the purpose of the Commission's Collection Program to collect the penalties imposed by the Commission to achieve compliance with the Act, deter non-compliance, and collect debts due to the state as required by state law and administrative procedures.

-1. The Accounts Receivable Management Act and Duties of the State Controller
+1. The Accounts Receivable Management Act